 - Pancreatic cancer.
 Some research suggests that eating high amounts of quercetin in the diet might reduce the chance of developing pancreatic cancer, especially in men who smoke.

-- An ovary disorder known as polycystic ovary syndrome (PCOS).
-Research shows that taking quercetin improves hormone levels in women with PCOS.
-It also seems to improve how sensitive the body is to insulin.
+- A hormonal disorder that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS).
+Research shows that taking quercetin improves hormone levels in women with PCOS by a small amount.
+In some people it might also improve how sensitive the body is to insulin.
 But it's unclear if these changes lead to improvements in symptoms of PCOS such as irregular periods.

-- Prostate pain and swelling (inflammation).
+- Swelling (inflammation) of the prostate due to infection.
 Taking quercetin by mouth seems to reduce pain and improve quality of life, but doesn't seem to help urination problems in men with ongoing prostate problems that aren't due to infection.

 - Rheumatoid arthritis (RA).
 Research shows that taking quercetin reduces pain and stiffness in women with RA.
 But it doesn't seem to reduce the number of swollen or tender joints.